IIIF/api/source/api/content-state/0.2/index.md

 (TODO - _MAY_ be `Canvas`, `Range`, but prefer to do that as an annotation target not as a raw resource.)

-If the content state is JSON-LD the client _MUST_ inspect the `type` property to decide whether the value is the full content state Annotation (indicated by the additional presence of the `selecting` motivation), or the value of the `target` property of an implied content state Annotation.
+If the content state is JSON-LD the client _MUST_ inspect the `type` property to decide whether the value is the full content state Annotation (indicated by the additional presence of the `contentState` motivation), or the value of the `target` property of an implied content state Annotation.

 ## 3. Initialisation